-Five Most Common Reasons for Bidding Wars are as below:
+The Five Most Common Reasons for Bidding Wars are Stated Below:

-1. Subject house for sale or condo for sale is priced & presented very well.
+1. Subject house for sale or condo for sale is priced & presented well.

-3. Consumer confidence is very high due to continuous appreciation and momentum.
+3. Consumer confidence is high due to continuous appreciation and momentum.

-4. Seller decides to hold back on accepting offer till a certain day to generate maximum interest.
+4. Seller decides to hold back on accepting offers until a certain day to generate maximum interest.

-5. Lending criteria’s are about to change not favouring buyers.
+5. Lending criteria’s are about to change and do not favour buyers.

-It can even work many times to Buyer’s advantage i.e. there was not a single offer on the table or may be just 1 offer from Buyer who understands the dynamics of this process and came forward without getting scared of getting in a Bidding war.
-Now this Smart Buyer or Buyer’s real estate agent will not spare this Not so smart Seller or listing real estate agent, who didn’t do their homework right in listing their property, which led to this kind of situation in a hot market.
-This will most probably lead Sellers moral to go down and end up negotiating with Buyer or Buyers real estate agent present in person with an offer in hand.
-At this stage, what if you loved this subject property and decided not to bid for the same just because it was prevalent in your mind “Bidding wars often mean…..out of your control and I have to pay far over asking” where as situation may turn out to be totally different.
-On few occasions, I had been able to negotiate lower then asking even in a bidding war situation with 2 more offers along with mine as a Buyer’s real estate agent or was able to win it for my client even in 27 Offers without blowing it off.
-So there is no thumb rule of the outcome of a Bidding war.
-It is all dependent on the motivation of the parties involved on both sides.
-No one involved will know what offer price those motivations will result in, till the end of this process.
-So never be scared to participate.
-If you have hired a experienced and qualified real estate agent, his/her experience will help you take a more informed decision and help you through this process.
-Always keep in mind, end decision is always your as to how much you’re willing to pay for any house for sale or condo for sale.
+There may come a time where there is not a single offer on the table or there may simply be one from a buyer who understands the dynamics of a bidding war.
+Now, what if a buyer loved the subject property and decided not to bid for it because they thought “Bidding wars often mean…..out of control negotiations.”
+On a few occasions, I have been able to negotiate lower than asking in bidding war situations with two or more offers at stake and thankfully, was able to win the deal for my client.
+Having said that, the results to a bidding war could be endless.
+It is all dependent on the motivation of both negotiating parties.
+No one involved will know of the offer price these motivations result in, until the end of this process.
+So do not be afraid to participate.
+If you have hired an experienced and qualified real estate agent, his/her experience can help you take a more informed decision through the bidding process.
+Always keep in mind, end decision is always YOURS, that how much you’re willing to pay for any house or condo on sale.